 What dosage forms of dapivirine are in development?

 IPM is evaluating dapivirine-based products in three dosage forms: a monthly vaginal ring, now in parallel Phase III trials, a 90-day vaginal ring that combines dapivirine with a contraceptive, and a once-daily gel.

 What is dapivirine’s clinical history?

 Developed by Janssen Sciences Ireland UC (formerly Tibotec Pharmaceuticals), one of the Janssen Pharmaceutical Companies, dapivirine was initially tested as an oral treatment for HIV in 11 Phase I/II clinical trials.
 In 2004, Tibotec granted IPM a non-exclusive, royalty-free license to develop dapivirine as a microbicide for use in resource-poor countries, and IPM began its work on the monthly dapivirine ring.
 This agreement expanded in 2014, when Janssen granted IPM exclusive worldwide rights to dapivirine.

 How is dapivirine being tested in IPM clinical trials?

-IPM has studied the compound in 16 Phase I/II clinical trials in Africa, Europe and the United States.
+IPM has studied the compound in 19 Phase I/II clinical trials in Africa, Europe and the United States.
 In all Phase I and Phase I/II studies to date, dapivirine has been found to be safe and well-tolerated, providing the basis for larger studies that will determine if IPM's dapivirine vaginal ring is safe and effective in preventing HIV.
-IPM and clinical trial partner the Microbicide Trials Network (MTN) are conducting parallel Phase III long-term safety and efficacy studies of the monthly dapivirine ring as part of IPM's Dapivirine Ring Licensure Program, with efficacy results expected by 2016.
+IPM and clinical trial partner the Microbicide Trials Network (MTN) are conducting parallel Phase III long-term safety and efficacy studies of the monthly dapivirine ring as part of IPM's Dapivirine Ring Licensure Program, with efficacy results expected as soon as early 2016.

 Could dapivirine be combined with other ARV microbicide candidates?